Analysis | Putin now among most hated world figures in recent U.S. history

 Times have certainly changed.

 A new poll from the Wall Street Journal on Friday reinforced that Russia’s invasion of Ukraine has turned Putin into what can only be described as a pariah.
-Fully 90 percent of Americans now have an unfavorable view of the Russian president, while just 4 percent have a favorable one.
-That’s down from a 75-13 split last week in another poll.
+Fully 90 percent of Americans now have an unfavorable view of the Russian president (86 percent “very unfavorable”), while just 4 percent have a favorable one.

+That’s down from a 75-to-13 split last week in another poll.
 And both polls show negative views of Putin are exceedingly bipartisan now.

 Those numbers put Putin in some rarefied company when it comes to the most hated world leaders in recent American history.